 Here are 5 Reasons Teachers Don’t Use Their Sick Days… and 5 reasons why YOU should!

 For every classroom crawling with kiddos, there is a teacher that is exposed to an assortment of germs.
 Yes, teachers get sick, and unfortunately, it can happen more than once a year.
+And while you can try to avoid getting sick as a teacher, you can’t prevent every illness.
 However, many teachers drag their tired selves to school, avoiding calling a sub and taking one for the team.
 Teachers are constantly foregoing their sick days even when they are sick!
 Here are 5 reasons teachers don’t use their sick days (and some reasons you definitely should).

 This is the #1 reason why many teachers don’t take their sick days.
 Every teacher knows that it’s more exhausting to plan for a sub than to just drag your sick self to work and try to make it through the day.
 Writing out plans for lessons, emergencies, contingency plans for behaviors and medical needs requires time and energy, something that is often lacking when you wake up at 4 a.m. with the flu.
 Going to work sounds easier than trying to articulate daily plans to a sub.